 JCS staff assists survivors in applying for individual compensation through the various reparation programs.
 At times, new grant funding becomes available for specific populations.
 In addition, JCS continues to assist clients in completing their annual Life Certificates.

 If you were persecuted as a Jew by the Nazis or their allies in the form of living in hiding or under false identity, living in a ghetto or a camp, performing forced labor, were forced to wear a yellow star, or had to flee your home to escape Nazi persecution, you may be eligible for individual compensation.

 Social services for Nazi victims have been supported by a grant from the Conference on Jewish Material Claims Against Germany and a grant from the Maryland Department of Aging.

-JCS also receives funds from the Conference on Jewish Material Claims Against Germany for the Emergency Assistance Program for Nazi Victims at the direction of the United States District Court supervising the lawsuit In Re: Holocaust Victim Assets Litigation (Swiss Banks).
+JCS also receives funds from the Conference on Jewish Material Claims Against Germany for the Emergency Assistance Program for Nazi Victims.
+Support was provided by the URO Charitable Trust Limited.

 If you or your Jewish relatives had property that was confiscated, looted or forcibly sold during the Holocaust era, you could be entitled to participate in Project Heart.
 Learn more.